rxt1077/resume/README.md

 I have taught IT310 E-Commerce Technology, IT420 Computer Systems and Networks, and IT610 Systems Administration.
 My classes are typically project-based and center around open source software.
+I will also be teaching IT635 in Spring of 2018.

 ## Monroe Township Schools (Monroe, NJ)